omnetpp/omnetpp.org/download-items/NeSTiNg.md

 David Hellmanns, one of the simulation authors, presented NeSTiNg at the September 2018 IEEE 802.1 Working Group interim meeting in Oslo, Norway;
 see <http://www.ieee802.org/1/files/public/docs2018/new-hellmanns-tsn-simulator-0918-v03.pdf>

+Note: INET Framework, from version 4.4, already contains support for TSN modeling, written based on the experiences of NeSTiNg.